AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/metrics/index.md

 * The GET metrics list for `examplersid` report suite.
 * Specifies the response language in `locale` as US English with the value as `en_US`.
 * To retrieve only `segmentable` metrics.
-This is specified with the value`true`.
+This is specified with the value `true`.
-* Information on whether the dimension is `allowedForReporting`.
+* Information on whether the metric is `allowedForReporting`.

 #### Response example details